The colors

 not definitive.

-Phone photographs are imperfect sensors.
-Light shifts between frames.
-Skin reads differently at 9 a.m. than at 6 p.m.
-The model corrects for this — white-balancing against a reference chart, sampling across images, weighing hair and eye against lip and iris.
-But the result you receive is directional, not definitive.
+Phone cameras are not perfect.
+Light shifts between frames, and your skin reads differently at 9 a.m. than it does at 6 p.m.
+The model corrects for a lot of that.
+It white-balances against a reference chart, samples across your photos, and weighs hair and eyes against lip and iris.
+Even so, treat what comes back as a strong starting point, not the final word.

-The twelve-season system is a useful tool.
-Your palette is a starting point, not a decree.
-Wear what you want; the catalog is here to make the starting point easier to find.
+The twelve-season system is just a tool.
+Your palette is a place to start, not a rule you have to follow.
+Wear whatever you want.
+The catalog is here to make that starting point easier to find.